gjames737/CukeRipper/update_sites/cuke_ripper_1.0.1/readme.txt

 To install:
 Download the CukeRipperSite.zip
 Extract to a known folder
-[Note this requires GWT grouplayout support]
-In Eclipse go to Help>Install New Software>Add>Local...> Select the root folder
+[Note this requires Window Builder GroupLayout support] In Eclipse go to Help>Install New Software>Add>Local...> Select the root folder
 Give a location name